 Statement of Problem

 The problems caused by cockroaches vary between hospitals, food-handling establishments, public institutions, and multi-family dwellings.
 At the household level, there is a relationship between cockroaches’ infestation and standards of hygiene (Owoade et al., 2019).
 In hospitals, cockroaches can act as potential vectors in the epidemiology of nosocomial infections, especially the transmission of drug-resistant Escherichia coli, Pseudomonas aeruginosa, Klebsiella spp and several other potential pathogens.
 Various bacteria may simply be carried on the insect's cuticle or be ingested and, sometime later, regurgitated or excreted.
 Moreover, several species of bacteria of public health significance have been isolated from, or have passed through, cockroaches (Periplaneta americana) and their digestive tract.
 These organisms include Staphylococcus aureus, Streptococcus spp., Enterobacteriaceae and Pseudomonas aeruginosa.
-Numerous pathogenic bacteria, including Salmonella spp., Shigella spp., Campylobacter spp., Pseudomonas aeruginosa, and Klebsiella pneumoniae have been isolated from cockroaches and these insects greatly contribute to food-borne disease outbreaks.
+Numerous pathogenic bacteria, including Salmonella spp., Shigella spp., Campylobacter spp., P. aeruginosa, and Klebsiella pneumoniae have been isolated from cockroaches and these insects greatly contribute to food-borne disease outbreaks.
 As a result, insects like cockroaches collected in hospitals and households have been found to harbor multidrug resistant (MDR) bacteria and hospital cockroaches with drug-resistant Klebsiella spp. have been suggested to play a role in the epidemiology of nosocomial infections (Abdullateef et al., 2021).
 This work is aimed at isolating and screening for the presence of multi-drug-resistant bacteria from cuticle and guts of cockroach trapped in holes within homes in Abakaliki metropolis.

 Materials